Blog |

 Basically, the agenda of negative interest rates is to drive small banks out of business, and consolidate banking sectors in the industrialized countries, increasing concentration and control in the banking sector.
 What makes this especially problematic is that these small retail banks are responsible for the majority of productive lending in the real economy.
 These are the banks that lend to the small and mid-sized businesses that increase production, economic growth, lower income inequality and low inflation.

-But, George Gammon explains, if you wipe out the small retail banks, that means all the business goes to the big banks.
+But, as George Gammon continues, if you wipe out the small retail banks, that means all the business goes to the big banks.
 The problem is these banks are not interested in small and mid-sized businesses.
 These big banks are really only interested in doing large transactions that financialize the economy, and create asset bubbles.

 It’s about to get crazier…

-The Endgame of a Cashless Society
+The endgame of a cashless society

 Let’s recap real quick: Cash is banned.
 The Federal Reserve Bank drops interest rates into negative territory and puts the squeeze on all those small retail banks, putting most of them out of business.

-As a result the real economy shrinks, because small and mid-sized businesses (the backbone of economic growth) don't have access to funding.
-The average people look to the Federal Reserve Bank and the government and say “oh please protect us, we can't get ahead in the real economy anymore.”
-The Federal Reserve Bank and the government say “no problem, there's a “Federal Reserve Bank Guaranteed Fund (my term not George’s).”
+As a result, the real economy shrinks because small and mid-sized businesses (the backbone of economic growth) don't have access to funding.
+The average person looks to the Federal Reserve Bank and the government and says “oh please protect us, we can't get ahead in the real economy anymore.”
+The Federal Reserve Bank and the government say “no problem, there's a ‘Federal Reserve Bank Guaranteed Fund’” (our term, not George’s).
 So all of the citizens take their hard earned money and place them in the economy through the Federal Reserve Bank Guaranteed Fund.

 Now, all the citizens are invested in the Federal Reserve Bank because this is the only “safe” game left in town.
 They are forced to bet on asset prices, speculation and timing bubbles.
 So, as the real economy is decreasing in size, the financial economy is increasing in size exponentially, making all of these bubbles bigger and bigger and bigger.

 The Federal Reserve Bank knows this and they know that at some point this whole game is going to come crashing down.
 When it does, the big banks go to the Federal Reserve Bank and say “Bail us out!
 We've got systemic risk!”
-That is when the Federal Reserve Bank looks at the big banks and says, “No”.
+That is when the Federal Reserve Bank looks at the big banks and says, “No.”

 They let them fail.
 The Federal Reserve Bank has then wiped out the small banks and the big banks.
 The Federal Reserve Bank is the only game in town.
 They have 100% control of the money and the credit.